darcyclarke/rawkit/README.md

 *Opening internal Chrome links, externally, is not possible at the moment (ie. `chrome://` or `chrome-devtools://` in this case).
 This is most likely a security feature.
 That said, you can use a Chrome Extension as a proxy to make this work.
 Check out the [RESEARCH.md](https://github.com/darcyclarke/rawkit/REASERCH.md) for more information.*

-### How is this different then other Node.js+Chrome debugging projects?
+### How is this different then other Node.js Chrome debugging tools?

 Shout out to ["Will"](https://june07.com) who made [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en) (ie. *Node --inspector Manager*).
 Great project.
 NiM works by polling to see if new node debugging ports have opened to launch the inspector.
 That said, this is generally a slow & a bit clunky approach.
 Thus, I made this CLI tool to immediately open the developer tools when executed.
+Simple & fast.